 The country is composed of 17 autonomous regions (administratively called comunidades autónomas or autonomous communities), including Andalusia, Catalonia, Galicia, the Basque Country (Euskal Herria), and the Canary and Balearic Islands, as well as two autonomous cities (Ceuta and Melilla) and small islands off the coast of Morocco collectively known as Places of Sovereignty.
 Spanish regions have their own cultures and some have their own official languages as well, including Catalan, Galician, Basque and Valencian.
 Spaniards identify strongly with their home region and even with their specific province of origin.
 Foreign visitors should be sensitive to this and demonstrate respect for the different cultures.

 People and Values

 Although predominantly conservative, Spanish society has always shown radical contrasts.
-While in many ways it remains a traditional society, particularly regarding religion, minorities and the status of women, in other areas the country has led progressive changes over recent decades.
-For example, it was one of the first countries to legalize same-sex marriages in 2005 and is considered one of most LGBTQ-friendly (Lesbian-Gay-Bisexual-Transgender-Queer/Questioning) countries in the world today.
+While in many ways it remains a traditional society, particularly regarding religion, minorities, and the status of women, in other areas the country has led progressive changes over recent decades.
+For example, it was one of the first countries to legalize same-sex marriages in 2005 and is considered one of the most LGBTQ-friendly (Lesbian-Gay-Bisexual-Transgender-Queer/Questioning) countries in the world today.

 Personal character and integrity are highly valued traits, as is modesty.
 The family, both nuclear and extended, is the central social unit in Spain.
-Like many collectivist cultures, Spanish society deeply values group affiliation – to a family, an organization or a community.
+Like many collectivist cultures, Spanish society deeply values group affiliation – to a family, an organization, or a community.
 However, this does not extend to ideas of greater social responsibility; Spaniards can also exhibit a fierce individualism and are distrustful of the government and authority.